OSI SAF central

 How should I cite this dataset?

-This dataset shall be referred to as the medium resolution sea ice drift product of the EUMETSAT Ocean and Sea Ice Satellite Application Facility (OSI SAF, www.osi-saf.org).
+This dataset shall be referred to as the Medium resolution sea ice drift product of the EUMETSAT Ocean and Sea Ice Satellite Application Facility (OSI SAF, www.osi-saf.org).
+Or, just: EUMETSAT OSI-407-a ice drift.

 Which satellite sensors are processed?

-The sensors and channels used are AVHRR VISible and InfraRed (channel 2 and channel 4) on board EUMETSAT platform Metop-A.
+The sensors and channels used are AVHRR VISible and InfraRed (channel 2 and channel 4) on board EUMETSAT platform Metop-B.

 What is the spatial resolution of this product?